Project Overview

 Due to time pressures, it was not feasible to perform detailed corrective recording during sessions through punch-ins or live edits.
 Instead, editorial reconstruction was completed almost entirely during post-production.

 The scale of the project also created logistical challenges.
 Managing, transferring, and archiving large volumes of data safely within deadline constraints required a reliable and systematic workflow.
+The production generated several hundred hours of audio recordings across numerous sessions, with actors frequently performing multiple and overlapping roles within the same session.

 Workflow and Techniques

 Post-production focused on detailed dialogue editing, including separation of overlapping takes, removal of unintended artefacts, and selective noise attenuation.
 This allowed performances to remain natural without compromising intelligibility.
+In addition to sound effects and design, original music and scoring had to be overlayed intermittently.
+Use of dynamic processing ensured dialogue was preserved throughout.

 Outcome and Learning